samithaHewawasam/home24-test/NOTES.md

 ## Special Notes
 - Removed cache in the `server.ts` due to pass variables to the GraphQL Queries
-- QuerySearch Graphql reponse handle differenly for SearchContent - need to understand the home24 grapqal patten for better improvement
+- Search query Graphql reponse handle differenly for SearchContent Component - need to understand the home24 graphql patten for better improvement
 - Added SKIP_PREFLIGHT_CHECK=true to .env file just to fix eslint dependency issue with react-scripts
 - Got 0 linting issues ( `npx eslint src/**` )
 -  Warning